muldjord/skyscraper/README.md

 * Added '--nohints' to disable hints.
 Can also be set in config.ini
 * Add 'autocrop' to screenshots, just like I already do with wheels.
 Thank you to 'chipsnblip' for pointing this out
 * Change 'reqRemaining' variable to work better when Skyscraper is supposed clean up and exit
+* Made it so the width if the spine of the gamebox can be set to fit the chosen artwork resource so it fits with the height of it aswell taking up all the space of the spine
+* Added '--checksum' cli option that allows user to overwrite the sha1 or md5 checksum of a single rom.
+Will disable if more than one rom is scraped

 #### Version 2.7.0 (27th August 2018)
 * Added scraping module specific configs in config.ini to allow different userCreds per scraping module